AG-Econ/EconofCrimeoverTimeSpace/README.md

 ## Declarations

 Could not have done this without encouragements from Brendon and Corrado.
 I do cheat a little in these sessions.
 Pre-processing of datafile 4 should be done in Python.
 Some codes can be more efficient (writing loops/functions/using Regex etc).
-All errors/mistakes are mine and I will highly appreciate if you reach out to me if you spot any!
+All errors/mistakes are mine and in case you spot any, I will highly appreciate it if you reach out to me!

 ## Sources